Kirkham flood map & planning overlays

 Is Kirkham flood-prone?

-Very little of Kirkham carries a mapped flood overlay (the Camden average is 2%).
+Flood mapping covers Kirkham and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 2%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Kirkham bushfire-prone?